rossmclane/GalacticCollision/README.md

     <p> The image above can be nicely represented as a quad tree, seen below. </p>
     <img src="BH_QuadTree.png" alt="Barnes-Hut Tree Example" width = "700" height="400">
     <br>
+    <p> To calculate the net force on a particular body, traverse the nodes of the tree, starting from the root.
+If the center-of-mass of an internal node is sufficiently far from the body, approximate the bodies contained in that part of the tree as a single body, whose position is the group’s center of mass and whose mass is the group’s total mass.
+The algorithm is fast because we don’t need to individually examine any of the bodies in the group. </p>
     <h3> Contents </h3>
     <ul>
       <li> Objects File - This file defines the Body and Cell Classes.
 A Body object is a mass in the N-body system.
 A Cell object represents a quadrant in 2 dimensional space.
 It has the ability to self divide into child quadrants and populate itself with Body objects. </li>